nikitabudholiya/nikitabudholiya/README.md

   </a>
 </p>

+🎓 Graduated from **IIT Bombay '25** (M.Tech) — thesis: a CNN-LSTM flood prediction model hitting 92% recall with a 68-hour lead time.

-IIT Bombay (M.Tech) → currently shipping an enterprise AIOps platform on GPT + RAG + LangGraph + CrewAI, and migrated 650+ ETL workflows from Hive to Iceberg along the way.
+🚀 Currently at **NexusOne**, a startup, where I own an enterprise AIOps platform end-to-end — built on GPT + RAG + LangGraph + CrewAI — and led the migration of 650+ ETL workflows from Hive to Iceberg.
+I work across data, platform, and product teams to get this shipped, not just build in isolation.

-I like owning things end-to-end — from 0-to-1 prototyping to production-grade systems, not just the model, but the pipeline, infra, and observability around it.

 Perpetually curious — new tool, new paper, new framework, I'd rather break it in a sandbox by Friday than just read about it. 🌱

 ---

 **🔭 What I'm working on right now**
-Agentic AI systems that don't just answer questions but take action — RAG pipelines, multi-agent orchestration with LangGraph/CrewAI, and the FastAPI + FAISS + Datadog MCP infra that keeps them observable in production.

-**🎓 Before this**
-CNN-LSTM flood prediction model for my M.Tech thesis at IIT Bombay — 92% recall, 68-hour lead time.
-Water resources meets deep learning.
+Multi-agent orchestration and context engineering — designing what an agent sees at each step so it stays accurate instead of drifting.
+That means MCP-based tool integration, agent evals to catch regressions before they hit production, and the observability (Datadog MCP) to trust what these systems do when no one's watching.

 **✍️ I write**
 Technical breakdowns on RAG, MCP, and FastAPI — on [Medium](https://medium.com/@nikitacbudholiya), plus open DM mentorship on Topmate.